InvoiceFox/Red-onion-http/README.md

 Start of Red onion binding (https://github.com/davidmoreno/onion)

-* STATE: just minima Red/System test script for now (with static and dynamic response)
+* STATE: just minimal Red/System test script for now (with static and dynamic response)

 * you are welcome to develop it further